Spotters didn't miss Parker head injury in Pats-Cards game – KION546

 In making the determination, the two bodies said officials reviewed the medical staff reports and game video and interviewed the relevant medical personnel to understand the sequence of events.

 The review was initiated because it appeared Parker may have been permitted to participate in the subsequent play without a concussion evaluation.
-The parties said the game-day concussion checklist was followed.
+The parties said Friday in a joint release that the game-day concussion checklist was followed.

 The documents and interviews established that one of the spotters was engaged with New England’s medical staff regarding a prior injury when Parker was hurt.
 The other certified athletic trainer spotter observed the play as it happened, heard the broadcasters’ commentary in real time, and immediately informed his colleague of the need to review the play for a potential head injury.